 AUTOMATED JURY INFORMATION SYSTEM (AJIS)

-You will receive automated calls from the Court reminding you of your report date.
-You must also call the automated line after 5:30 p.m. the night before your report date for further instructions.
+You will receive automated calls from the Court during your term of service.
+You must also call the automated line or log in to eJuror after 5:30 p.m. the night before your report date for your status and further instructions.
 When you call, you will need you nine-digit Participant Number to log-in.
-If you report in error, because you failed to call the night before, you will not be paid or credited for that day's attendance.
+If you report in error, because you failed to call or check your status the night before, you will not be paid or credited for that day's attendance.

 REQUESTING AN EXCUSE

 Requests to be excused from jury service must be submitted in writing, as soon as possible prior to your reporting date, via eJuror, e-mail, or regular mail.Excuse letters submitted by your employer will not be accepted.
 Excuses requested at the time of reporting may not be accepted (and if an untimely excuse were granted, you wouldn't receive an attendance fee or mileage reimbursment for that day).
 If you have a chronic medical issue or conflict you may include such information with your Jury Information Form.
 If a chronic medical issue is the basis of your request, a letter from your doctor may be helpful, but is not required.